Joseph Sanders: Career

 In 1898, Sanders was sent to Hannover, Germany by Emile Berliner to found the Deutsche Grammophon company with his other uncle, Joseph Berliner.
 The company ran a subsidiary Polyphonwerke Aktiengesellschaft, that would press records for use in America under the name Opera Disc Company.

 In 1902 Emile Berliner and Joseph Sanders were issued U.S. patent #715003 for a recording device for records.

 In June 1914, Sanders became the general manager of the Gyro Motor Company in Washington D.C.
 He purchased the assets in May 1917, forming the Gyro Company.

 Sanders was active in supporting his community association in Forrest Hills.
 He died at the age of 81, leaving over half a million dollars to various local charities.

-Sanders son, Robert would stay in aviation, becoming sales manager of his partner's son Henry Berliner's Erco Corporation in Riverdale, Maryland, eventually buying the assets, running the company as Sanders Aviation.
+Sanders' son, Robert, would remain in the aviation business.
+Becoming sales manager of his partner's son Henry Berliner's Erco Corporation in Riverdale, Maryland, eventually buying the assets, running the company as Sanders Aviation.